DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 #### a.
 (Optional) Generate a self-signed certificate

-In this step, you will generate a certificate to be used by the GKE loadbalancer.
+In this step, you will generate a certificate to be used by the GKE load balancer.

-If you do not have a trusted certificate, you can use OpenSSL and other cryptography and certificate management libraries to generate a certificate file and a private key, to define the domain name, and to set the expiration date.
-The following command creates a self-signed certificate (`.crt` file) and a private key (`.key` file) that accepts the domain name *mycompany.com*.
+If you do not have a trusted certificate, you can use OpenSSL and other cryptography and certificate management libraries to generate a certificate file and a private key to define the domain name and to set the expiration date.
+The following command creates a self-signed certificate (`.crt` file) and a private key (`.key` file) that accept the domain name *mycompany.com*.
 The expiration is set to 1000 days:

 ```
 openssl req -x509 -nodes -days 1000 -newkey rsa:2048 -keyout mycompany.key \